jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

 #### Parallels Desktop for Mac

 Until 2013 Parallels Desktop was a direct competitor to VMware Workstation on the desktop of Windows and Linux.
 As of 2013 those products were discontinued in favor of Parallels focusing their desktop product on the Mac.

+#### Windows Subsystem for Linux 2

+"WSL 2 uses the latest and greatest in virtualization technology to run its Linux kernel inside of a lightweight utility virtual machine (VM).
+However, WSL 2 will NOT be a traditional VM experience.
+When you think of a VM, you probably think of something that is slow to boot up, exists in a very isolated environment, consumes lots of computer resources and requires your time to manage it.
+WSL 2 does not have these attributes.
+It will still give the remarkable benefits of WSL 1: High levels of integration between Windows and Linux, extremely fast boot times, small resource footprint, and best of all will require no VM configuration or management."  [https://devblogs.microsoft.com/commandline/announcing-wsl-2/](https://devblogs.microsoft.com/commandline/announcing-wsl-2/ "WSL 2").

 ### TYPE I Hypervisor - Bare Metal or Native Virtualization